erenesto/gralig-docs/src/pages/markdown/docs/typography/en.md

 As a font family we used [Catamaran](https://fonts.google.com/specimen/Catamaran 'font') while developing but we didn't include it inside library.

-If you want to use this fontş you can import like
+If you want to use this font, you can import to

 `html`